Singapore Open (badminton)

 The Singapore Open is a badminton event held annually in Singapore since 1929.
-In 2023, the Badminton World Federation categorized the Singapore Open as one of the six BWF World Tour Super 750 events within its tournament structure.
+Since 2023, the Badminton World Federation (BWF) categorised the Singapore Open as one of the six BWF World Tour Super 750 events within its tournament structure.

 In 1929, the Singapore Badminton Association (SBA) was formed to promote the sport and organize competitions.
 The first official annual open championships were held in the same year and the best players were selected to represent Singapore in regional tournaments.
 In 1957, it became an open invitation championship and was held annually until 1973.

 In 1987–1989, the tournament was known as the Konica Cup, an invitation-only championship for Asian players, and in 1990, it joined the International Badminton Federation Grand Prix circuit for the first time.
 In 2007, the Singapore Open became part of the BWF Super Series.
-In 2018, it was designated as one of the seven BWF World Tour Super 500 events.
+In 2018, it was designated as a Super 500 event.
+In 2023, it was further upgraded into a Super 750 event.